“Activated 8 times in 8 weeks, with 100% success!”

 Mr Bob Allen, General Manager, Tunnel Holdings Pty Ltd (Sydney Harbour Tunnel)

-In conjunction with Tunnel Holdings Pty Ltd (owner and operator of Sydney Harbour Tunnel), Laservision has successfully developed and installed a radical new safety warning system that solves the persistent problem of drivers ignoring other more conventional signals to stop before entering motorway tunnels.
+In conjunction with Tunnel Holdings Pty Ltd (owner and operator of Sydney Harbour Tunnel), Laservision has successfully developed and installed a radical new tunnel warning system that solves the persistent problem of drivers ignoring other more conventional signals to stop before entering motorway tunnels.
 The Laservision system creates the illusion of a solid surface that instantly blocks both southbound lanes of traffic.
 The Softstop Barrier System produces a pseudo holographic image that appears to float in mid air, commanding the attention of the motorist making the ‘STOP’ message impossible to miss.
 Unlike conventional warning lights, signals or signs that appear in the peripheral vision of drivers, the ‘Softstop Barrier System’ is the only visual messaging system that appears in the direct view of drivers.

 Passing under Sydney Harbour between the Harbour Bridge and the Opera House, the Sydney Harbour Tunnel was originally built to alleviate congestion on the Harbour Bridge.
 The tunnel was designed to be strong enough to withstand the impact of earthquakes and sinking ships and averages over 30 million vehicles per year.